Roseak-lin/CCC-CCO-Solutions/README.md

 # CCC-practice
-Repo of waterloo CCC contest problems
+Repo of waterloo CCC and CCO contest problems